sigv/IconPackSupporter/README.md

 - `/res/drawable-xxhdpi/theme_mainfeature.png` for your feature image (it's the banner styled one)
 - `/res/drawable-xxhdpi/theme_previewN.png` for your preview images (the N here means the number of the preview, starting with 1; note that different launchers have different limitations for the preview image count and up to 5 previews will usually be enough)
 - one of the `/res/drawable` directories for your icon pack's icons themselves (please note that the icon filenames can only consist of lowercase letters (a-z), numbers (0-9), dots and underscores as per Android restrictions; see the section below explaining how drawables are organized by their sizes to know which is the appropriate directory)
+- one of the `/res/drawable` directories for your icon layers (the expected filenames are `iconback1.png` for a background layer, `iconupon1.png` for an overlay layer and `iconmask1.png` for a transparency mask and you can add multiple of each layer by changing the number in the filename; see the section below to learn how the drawables are organized into the appropriate directories)

 ### Step 2a: Quick and easy?
 Sign me up! ###